 Tips for using Theraworx cloths

-- It is important to use Theraworx cloths every day while your child is in the hospital, unless the doctor has told you not to use them because your child is receiving certain chemotherapy drugs or radiation therapy.
+- It is important to use Theraworx cloths every day while your child is in the hospital, unless the doctor has told you not to use them.
+You might be asked not to use them if your child is receiving certain chemotherapy drugs or radiation therapy.

 - Use the cloths on your child’s skin from head to toe.
 Theraworx is safe to use on the face and genital area.